Brake Fluid Flush

 The general guideline is every two years – it's important to remember these are recommendations and so it is safest to observe the condition of your brake fluid on a regular basis.

-At Victoria Park Auto Care we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Victoria Park Auto Care we offer a FREE, on request, 65 Point Vehicle Inspection report with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This Vehicle Inspection report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.